Sichuan Airlines: Destinations

-Sichuan Airlines is operating mainly flights in East Asia.
-(Hong Kong, Tokyo, Beijing, Osaka, Seoul, Shanghai, Taipei, Guangzhou, Lhasa, Kunming, Urumqi, Kathmandu, etc.)
+Sichuan Airlines is operating mainly flights in East Asia (Hong Kong, Tokyo, Beijing, Osaka, Seoul, Shanghai, Taipei, Guangzhou, Lhasa, Kunming, Urumqi, Kathmandu, etc).

-Others destinations include Australia (Sydney, Melbourne), New Zealand (Auckland), Africa (Cairo), Western Asia (Dubai, Tel Aviv, Southeast Asia (Singapore, Bangkok), Europe (Prague, Zurich, Copenhagen, Rome, Helsinki) and North America (Vancouver, Los Angeles), etc.
+Others destinations include Australia (Sydney, Melbourne), New Zealand (Auckland), Africa (Cairo), Western Asia (Dubai), Southeast Asia (Singapore, Bangkok, Jakarta), Europe (Istanbul, Rome) and North America (Vancouver, Los Angeles), etc.

 The airline launched its first long-haul overseas route in June 2012 with flights from its Chengdu hub to Vancouver, Canada.
 Its second long-haul flight, from Chengdu to Melbourne, Australia, was launched in February 2013 with three weekly services.
 On 17 October 2016 the airline launched twice-a-week service from Chengdu via Hangzhou to Los Angeles (LAX).
 In 2016, Sichuan Airlines started twice-a-week flights to its first European destination, Prague.
-On June 23, 2018, Sichuan Airlines launched service from Chengdu to Zurich via Prague.
+On 23 June 2018, Sichuan Airlines launched service from Chengdu to Zurich via Prague.
 It was the first fifth freedom flight for the airline.
-It was also the only airline operating this route with Airbus A330 wide body aircraft.
+It was also the only airline operating this route with Airbus A330 wide-body aircraft.